pabaq/CarND-Behavioral-Cloning/README.md

 - By randomly drawing samples of all three cameras (and adjusting the steering for the lateral ones) this bias can be reduced by stretching the distribution.
 - The jungle track is longer and therefore delivers more data.
-- Furthermore it has much more curves and requires some aggresive steering.
+- Furthermore it has much more curves and requires some aggressive steering.
 It can already be seen, that if the network would be trained just with the lake track data, it would be hard to master the jungle track, since the lake track misses the sharp curves to learn from.